nuxeo/nuxeo/nuxeo-distribution/nuxeo-distribution-cap-funkload-tests/README.txt

 Using a Makefile
 ~~~~~~~~~~~~~~~~~

-You need a Nuxeo DM (not CAP) running instance and Nuxeo Drive if you
+You need a Nuxeo DM (not CAP) running instance.
-intend to run the drive test.

 * make